The mission behind the education platform

 The daughters of Betty Snyder Holberton, Priscilla Holberton, and Pamela Holberton are happy that Betty Holberton is being recognized for her contributions and inspiring a new generation of women and men in technology.

+Holberton School was co-founded by Julien Barbier in San Francisco, in 2015, to solve the biggest problems in education, starting with technology.
 Since Holberton School opened its doors, the world's most innovative companies have noticed.
 Graduates have found high-satisfaction jobs at LinkedIn, Google, Tesla, Docker, Apple, Dropbox, Facebook, Pinterest, Genentech, Cisco, IBM, and more.

 The technology sector is the fastest growing and evolving industry in history.
 Our mission at Holberton School is to empower motivated and talented people, regardless of background, age, experience, or financial capacity, to succeed in their dream careers.

 We also believe that diversity and inclusion are paramount to innovation.
 More viewpoints, life experiences, cultures, and voices mean more community-driven ideation and problem-solving.
 We are convinced that tech can only make solutions for the entire world when all viewpoints can be included at the table.

 We believe that tuition should not be a financial barrier to anyone wanting access to quality education.
 We are ready to invest in you by offering flexible tuitions options, allowing students to focus on school now, not tuition.